Hasenn/Doke-parser/test_cases/proper/sentencetests.md

 base_damage : 5
 ---

-Heals self for 5
-- Then : do stuff
-  - Deals 3 damage to enemies
+When hit: Deals 3 damage.

-- Child
+When attacked: Heals for 60.

+On crit: Deals 7 damage.

-Deals {base_damage} damage to enemies
+On defend: Deals {base_damage} damage.

-When hit : Deals 6 damage to enemies